wp-plugins/itunes-favorites-music-iphoneipad-apps/readme.txt

 == Version history ==

+* Version 1.0.1 fixed a readme bug
-* Version 1.0 was the initial release.
+* Version 1.0.0 was the initial release.